Added to Favorites

 There is plenty of research that exercise benefits the brain, but could having a healthy brain also push us to exercise?

 Research that has looked at ways to slow the mental and physical decline that begins at age 50 has focused on the link between exercise and improved thinking skills.
-One recent example is a new Canadian study published in the journal Neurology that suggests that older adults, even couch potatoes, may perform better on memory tests after six months of aerobic exercise.
+One recent example is a May 2020 Canadian study published in the journal Neurology that suggests that older adults, even couch potatoes, may perform better on memory tests after six months of aerobic exercise.

 But Swiss researchers wondered if this emphasis on exercise helping the brain was only half the story.
 In the chicken-and-egg question of which should come first, exercising your muscles or exercising your brain, maybe it’s the brain that is key to keeping us active.